Ethics Enforcement Differentiates NAID and PRISM International from other Organizations

 This is how it works:

-1. If an ethical transgression is suspected, consult the i-SIGMA Code of Ethics to
+- If an ethical transgression is suspected, consult the i-SIGMA Code of Ethics to identify the violation.

-2. Complete and submit the i-SIGMA Ethics Complaint Form.
-Anonymity is
+- Complete and submit the i-SIGMA Ethics Complaint Form.
+Anonymity is respected if requested.

 Proving a Claim